Property QT of relatively hierarchically hyperbolic groups: Applications

-\begin{proof} Let $\Sigma$ be a closed oriented surface with finitely many marked points, and $\M(\Sigma)$ be its marking complex \cite{MM00}.
-Let $\s$ be the collection of isotopy classes of closed essential non-pants subsurfaces of $\Sigma$, where disconnected subsurfaces are also allowed.
-Given any $V\in\s$, let $\C V$ be the curve graph of $V$.
-(The curve graph of a disconnected surface is the join of the curve graphs of its components, and thus is bounded.)
-Then it is known that $(\M(\Sigma),\s)$ is an HHS.
-Moreover, the mapping class group $\MCG(\Sigma)$ is an HHG by virtue of its action on $(\M(\Sigma),\s)$ \cite[\S 11]{BHS19}.
+\begin{proof} Let $\Sigma$ be a of finite-type surface, i.e. a closed oriented surface with finitely many marked points.
+Let $\M(\Sigma)$ be its marking complex \cite{MM00}.
+Let $\s$ be the collection of isotopy classes of essential non-pants closed subsurfaces of $\Sigma$, where disconnected subsurfaces are also allowed.
+Given any $V\in\s$, let $\hat V$ be the surface obtained by gluing a once-punctured disk to each boundary component of $V$.
+Let $\C V$ be the curve graph of $\hat V$.
+Here the curve graph of a disconnected surface is defined as the join of the curve graphs of its components, and thus is bounded.
+It is known that $(\M(\Sigma),\s)$ is an HHS.
+Moreover, the mapping class group $\mcg(\Sigma)$ is an HHG by virtue of its action on $(\M(\Sigma),\s)$ \cite[\S 11]{BHS19}.